Motebit

 • YAML frontmatter — identity metadata, governance thresholds, privacy rules, memory configuration, and registered devices

-The signature covers the exact UTF-8 bytes of the frontmatter.
+The signature covers the canonical JCS (RFC 8785) JSON serialization of the parsed frontmatter under the motebit-jcs-ed25519-hex-v1 cryptosuite.
 Any modification — even a single character — invalidates it.
 The public key is embedded in the frontmatter, making the file self-contained: verification requires no external service.
 See the Identity Standard guide for the full file format, creation commands, and verification workflow.

 Multi-device registration